It’s no secret that your small business’s web presence plays an important part in its success.

 Having a blog for your small business can increase brand awareness as they’re a great communication tool.
 They can help keep customers and potential customers updated on the ongoings of your business, and they’re an ideal platform for making announcements and updates, and also teaching your audience about your product.

-Other great reasons why having a blog for your small business is worthwhile is that it can widen your social media presence, help your business to engage with its community, and separate you from your competitors.
+Another great reason why having a blog for your small business is worthwhile is that it can widen your social media presence, help your business to engage with its community, and separate you from your competitors.

 - Why are you blogging?